joehunterdev/react-complete-guide/readme.md

       - Uses spread `...queryKey[1]`

   ####  React Query & React Router
-   - Note we are using react router in this application for mutuation
+   - Note: we are using react router in this application for routing
+    - Remember *loaders* & *actions*
+      - Load content before rendering
+   - We still need to keep our useQuery in our cmp as this will levarage the *cache*!
+   - Add loader to route definition object
+     - `import EditEvent, {loader as editEventLoader} ` &  `element: <EditEvent />,loader: editEventLoader,`

 ---